simcesplatform/simcesplatform.github.io/markdown/core_log-api.md

-# Getting logged data
+# Log API

-As soon as there has been communication between simulation components, you can access the published messages using the Log Reader API.
+As soon as there has been communication between simulation components, you can access the published messages using the log API.

 ## Get simulation information